Swordfish90/cool-retro-term/README.md

 #cool-old-term

 ##Description
-cool-old-term is a terminal emulator which tries to mimic the look and feel of the old cathode tube screens.
+cool-old-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight.

-It now uses the Konsole engine which is powerful and mature.
+It uses the Konsole engine which is powerful and mature.

 This terminal emulator requires Qt 5.2 or higher to run.